IBM-Bluemix-Docs/voice-agent/infosec.md

 To operate the service and optimize the user experience, {{site.data.keyword.iva_short}} collects and stores a minimal set of Personal Information (PI) which is handled in accordance with our [Data Processing Addendum (DPA)](https://www.ibm.com/support/customer/csol/terms/){: new_window} and [DPA Exhibit](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=00C4CE004FA711E7AA10752A2F494A7C){: new_window}. {{site.data.keyword.iva_short}} does not store, collect, or process data that is part of any voice or SMS conversations.
 Instead, the data is routed to different services for processing.
 During conversation, users might share information that contains Protected Health Information (PHI), personally identifiable information (PII), or PCI Data Security Standard (PCI DSS) data.
 See [Architecture](/docs/services/voice-agent?topic=voice-agent-about#architecture){: new_window} to learn more about the conversation flow and architecture of {{site.data.keyword.iva_short}}.

-Consider the following features when you configure your voice agent instance to support data privacy and secure handling.
+Consider the following features when you configure your agent instance to support data privacy and secure handling.

 ### Call transfer
 {:  #calltransfer_infosec}

-When you add call transfer capabilities to your voice agent, you provide a phone number when you configure the transfer target SIP URI.
+When you add call transfer capabilities to your agent, you provide a phone number when you configure the transfer target SIP URI.
 Users should not provide a personal phone number for this transfer target.

 See [Setting up call transfer](/docs/services/voice-agent?topic=voice-agent-call-transfer) to learn about configuring your SIP Trunk and SIP URI for call transfer.

 ### Event forwarding
 {: #infosec_event_forwarding}

-You can configure your voice agent to forward reporting events to a {{site.data.keyword.cloudantfull}} database instance.
+You can configure your agent to forward reporting events to a {{site.data.keyword.cloudantfull}} database instance.
 These reporting events can include PII, PHI, and PCI DSS data about your callers in the form of transcriptions, conversation turn events, and call detail records (CDR) events.
 Call data, SMS data, and reporting events are not stored, processed, or collected within {{site.data.keyword.iva_short}}, and users should configure their external {{site.data.keyword.cloudant_short_notm}} services appropriately. **By default, event forwarding is disabled.**

-See [Enabling event forwarding](/docs/services/voice-agent?topic=voice-agent-event_forwarding) to configure your voice agents to forward reporting events.
+See [Enabling event forwarding](/docs/services/voice-agent?topic=voice-agent-event_forwarding) to configure your agents to forward reporting events.

 See [**{{site.data.keyword.cloudant_short_notm}}: Security**](/docs/services/Cloudant/offerings?topic=cloudant-security#security){: new_window} for more information about data privacy and information security for {{site.data.keyword.cloudant_short_notm}}.